TOAST-DOCS/Gamebase/en/unreal-logger.md

 ```

 ### Set User-Defined Fields
-원하는 사용자 정의 필드를 설정합니다.
 Set user-defined field as needed.
-사용자 정의 필드를 설정하면 로그 전송 API를 호출할 때마다 설정한 값을 로그와 함께 서버로 전송합니다.
 With user-defined field setting, set value is sent to server along with logs every time Send Logs API is called.

 **API**